ocryptocode/PPH/README.md

-PPH leverages databases and AI models to interpret financial information, providing insights and analysis for improved decision-making.
+PPH leverages databases and AI models to interpret financial information

 ## Features

 - **Database Integration:** Utilizes a relational database to store and manage financial data efficiently